Limiting Moments of Autocorrelation Demerit Factors of Binary Sequences: Asymptotics

-If $\fP$ is an isomorphism class containing non-principal partitions, then by \cref{Heinrich}.
-Since \cref{milk} tells us that there are no non-principal partitions when $p$ is odd, this proves our result in this case.
+by \cref{Heinrich}.
+Since \cref{milk} tells us that there are no principal partitions when $p$ is odd, this proves our result about $\ssac$ in this case.
 On the other hand, if $p$ is positive and even, then \cref{Henrietta} tells us that there is a single isomorphism class $\fQ$ containing all $(p-1)!!
-8^{p/2}$ principal partitions, and \cref{Isaac} tells us that Thus, if we divide $\mom{p} \ssac(f)$ by $\ell^{3 p/2}$ and take the limit as $\ell$ tends to $\infty$, we obtain $(p-1)!!
+8^{p/2}$ principal partitions, and \cref{Isaac} tells us that

+Thus, if we divide $\mom{p} \ssac(f)$ by $\ell^{3 p/2}$ and take the limit as $\ell$ tends to $\infty$, we obtain $(p-1)!!
 8^{p/2} (2/3)^{p/2}$.
 Finally, if $p=0$, then the $p$th moment $\mom{p} \ssac(f)$ is trivially $1$ and $(-1)!!=1$, so the desired result also holds.
 The result for $\ADF$ follows from that for $\ssac$ by equation \eqref{Natasha} from the Introduction. \end{proof} We can now use the variance of the demerit factor from \cref{Albert} to obtain the limiting standardized moments of the demerit factor. \begin{corollary} Let $p$ be a nonnegative integer.
 Then

 \end{corollary} \begin{proof} The limit for the standardized moment of $\ADF(f)$ follows from \cref{Tatiana} and \cref{Albert}, and since $\ADF(f)=-1+\ssac(f)/\ell^2$, the standardized moments of $\ssac(f)$ are the same as those of $\ADF(f)$. \end{proof} \begin{remark} The $p$th central moment of a standard normal distribution is $0$ if $p$ is odd and $(p-1)!!$ if $p$ is even.
 We see that the limiting normalized central moments in \cref{Indy} have the same values. \end{remark}